cypress-io/cypress-documentation/content/guides/guides/command-line.md

 - How to run Cypress from the command line
 - How to specify which spec files to run
 - How to launch other browsers
-- How to record your tests to the Dashboard
+- How to record your tests to Cypress Cloud

 </Alert>